writetome51/item-in-browser-storage/README.md

     // in a modified form, so the return type is `any`.

 remove(): void
-    // After calling this.remove(), both the key and value are no longer in
+    // Removes both key and value from storage.
-    // storage.
-You can store the item again by calling this.set(value)
+    // You can store the item again by calling this.set()
 ```
 The methods below are not important to know about in order to use this
 class.
 They're inherited from [BaseClass](https://github.com/writetome51/typescript-base-class#baseclass) .